act-rules/act-rules.github.io/_rules/link-accessible-name-c487ae.md

 ## Accessibility Support

-For `area` elements that have a `href` attribute, but are not nested inside a `map` element, there are differences between browsers and assistive technology on whether the `area` is considered [included in the accessibility tree][] or not.
+- For `area` elements that have a `href` attribute, but are not nested inside a `map` element, there are differences between browsers and assistive technology on whether the `area` is considered [included in the accessibility tree][] or not.
+- There exist popular web browsers and assistive technologies which do not correctly implement [Presentational Roles Conflict Resolution][].
+- Some browsers expose elements which are [focusable][] but have an `aria-hidden="true"` attribute, while some hide them.

 ## Background